GeoffreyFClark/Top-Post-Aggregator/README.md

 AI/ML to summarize overarching trends on Reddit + report HOT-TREND headlines to humans.

 ## UseCase Example:
-I bought a new macbook, they are #1 for gaming, but they are absolutely excellent for productivity and creativity.
+I bought a new macbook, they are not #1 for gaming, but they are absolutely excellent for productivity and creativity.
 I also simply found it to have the most upbeat environment of the top 3 operating systems.
 Anyway, upon receiving it from Amazon, I immediately installed the newest macOS **Ventura** 13.X from macOS **Monterey** 12.X.
 Then I read up on the mac subreddit on how to optimally utilize my new 2022 M2 Macbook Air.